eapache/rainbow_parentheses.vim/readme.md

 # Better Rainbow Parentheses

-This repo is mostly unmaintained - I switched to using https://github.com/luochen1990/rainbow instead and generally suggest you do to.
+This repo is mostly unmaintained - I switched to using https://github.com/luochen1990/rainbow instead and generally suggest you do too.

 Originally forked from https://github.com/kien/rainbow_parentheses.vim since that was really unmaintained and needed some fixes.